Good vibrations? – DentalVibe vs Vibraject

 Method of operation

 The Vibraject clips directly onto any conventional syringe.
 I believe there is an attachment that allows it to be used with the wand as well.
 The battery cap is twisted to start the vibration.
 It can be positioned at any point on the syringe and still remain effective.
-This has the advantage that you just continue with your normal technique so there is no learning curve at all.
+This has the advantage that you just continue with your normal technique, so there is no learning curve at all.

 The Dentalvibe is a separate unit that has a soft disposable forked tip.
 The tip applies vibration to the mucosa and retracts the tissue.
 It even has a light that illuminates the area.
-It is much louder than the Vibraject which is a deliberate feature to help distract the patient.
-In addition the frequency and strength of the vibration is varied, unlike the Vibraject.
+It is much louder than the Vibraject, which is a deliberate feature to help distract the patient.
+In addition, the frequency and strength of the vibration are varied, unlike the Vibraject.
 It is claimed that this increases the efficacy of the device.
-A real advantage over the Vibraject is that vibration is applied to the tissues before needle contact which helps with initial penetration.
+A real advantage over the Vibraject is that vibration is applied to the tissues before needle contact, which helps with initial penetration.
 However, it means that you cannot use your fingers to retract or palpate structures such as the internal oblique ridge (Figures 1 & 2).
 This results in a seriously high learning curve.
 I have really struggled with this.

 Score: Dentalvibe 4/10 – Vibraject 8/10